infinitered/apisauce/README.md

 # Contributing

-Bugs?
-Comments?
-Features?
-PRs and Issues happily welcomed!
-Make sure to check out our [contributing guide](./github/CONTRIBUTING.md) to get started!
+While Infinite Red is no longer actively maintaining apisauce, we will occasionally release security updates.
+Make sure to check out our [contributing guide](./github/CONTRIBUTING.md) to get started.